Classic Shows is a long-standing organiser and operator of classic vehicle events having organised over 1,000 events since its inception in 1985.

 Favourite Classic Shows venue: Hard to say as each venue has its own merits and memories but the sight of the show fields at Bodelwyddan Castle and Clumber Park in 2017 packed to capacity were very impressive.

-Favourite Classic Shows memory of 2017: Following the events at Capesthorne Hall, Thoresby Park and Blenheim Palace over the August Bank Holiday weekend, we received a number of really positive emails from visitors commenting on how much they had enjoyed the events.
+Favourite Classic Shows memory: Following the events at Capesthorne Hall, Thoresby Park and Blenheim Palace over the August Bank Holiday weekend, we received a number of really positive emails from visitors commenting on how much they had enjoyed the events.
 It was very pleasing to receive this feedback.

-Best achievements of 2017: There are two areas which stand out.
+Best achievements: There are two areas which stand out.
 Organising the first classic car and motorcycle event ever held at the National Trust’s Clumber Park near Worksop on Father’s Day 2017.
 With over 700 vehicles on display and c.
 10,000 visitors in attendance, this represented an outstanding performance for a first time event.
 Secondly, introducing the Electric Vehicle Zone to our events at Blenheim Palace and Three Counties Showground, Malvern.
 Working in conjunction with the Electric Automobile Association (“ElectrAA”) and Ovo Energy, we have delicately introduced this new content with terrific support from the likes of Tesla, Porsche, BMW and niche electric vehicle company Indra Renewables.
-This is a really exciting area and something which we hope to introduce to further events and grow considerably in 2018.
+This is a really exciting area and something which we hope to introduce to further events and grow considerably in the next few years.

-About my role: My main role is within the office and my duties entail: dealing with enquires, taking and processing bookings, managing invoices and expenses as well as contributing to the organisation of the events.
+About my role: My main role is within the office and I work with our small team to ensure that all the tasks are completed in a timely manner.
 Alongside this I also work at the shows on the admission gate or doing odd jobs to ensure the event runs smoothly.